 How to use it: For best results, it should be done when the scars are new (the pimple has completely gone, but there’s a mark on your skin), but avoid using it directly on any acne as this will spread bacteria.
 Cleanse and tone your face first, then move the roller up and down, and diagonally across your skin – the main thing is to go slowly and be gentle (check out my video below for the full tutorial).
 After, you can apply a repairing serum, and because of the tiny holes in your skin, it will be absorbed into your skin much more efficiently.
 Remember to clean the derma-roller with rubbing alcohol before and after every use, and store it in a plastic case.
-Apparently, you should get rid of them after 10 to 15 uses, but I’ve had mine a lot longer!
+You should get rid of them after 10 to 15 uses, and use a new one.

 Esthederm E.V.E.
 Cell Regeneration Serum

 This serum is ahhhhmazing, it literally makes new skin!
 It’s so scientifically advanced that it contains substances found in skin tissue, like 21 amino acids, mineral salts, vitamins, and a ton of other genius peptides, instead of just the usual anti-aging ingredients.
 These Essential Vital Elements (E.V.E.), provide the perfect environment for skin to naturally regenerate, thereby improving scars, filling wrinkles, and plumping your skin.
 I wear this almost every night, and after 21 days your skin just feels fresh and new – I can’t recommend this highly enough.
 FYI, it’s not the best for wearing under makeup.